I love tattoos and have been writing about the topic for several years.

 Having the fairy sitting on the stem of the daisy was a great choice.

-Using scrolling with tattoos is one of my favorite part of tattoo art, and with this daisy it really works.
+Using scrolling with tattoos is one of my favorite aspects of tattoo art, and with this daisy, it really works.
 The lines of the scrolling are very clean, and those curves on either side of the daisy are fantastic.

-The simplicity of the daisy also lends itself to being used in small places, as displayed in this photo of one placed on the two of the recipient.
+The simplicity of the daisy also lends itself to being used in small places, as displayed in this photo of one placed on the toe of the recipient.

 You can tell the artist struggled with this one, as there are compensations to make when working on such a small canvass.